subquery/documentation/docs/references/references.md

 subql-node --subquery .
 ```

-### --subquery-name (depreacted)
+### --subquery-name (deprecated)

 This flag allows you to provide a name for your project which acts as if it creates an instance of your project.
 Upon providing a new name, a new database schema is created and block synchronisation starts from zero.
+Deprecated in favour of `--db-schema`

 ```shell
 subql-node -f . --subquery-name=test2